NHK Educational TV: History

 The Tokyo station was opened on January 10, 1959 as Japan's first television broadcasting station specializing in educational broadcasting, and the Osaka station was opened on April 1, 1959.
 Initially, it didn't broadcast all day, being interrupted for several hours during the day and test patterns were played.

-Tokyo opened on channel 1 from Tokyo Tower, which was just completed, and on April 6th of the same year, the general and educational channels that were broadcast on channel 3 from the transmission station in Chiyoda Ward (later Chiyoda Broadcasting Center) were replaced.
+Tokyo opened on channel 1 from Tokyo Tower, which was just completed, and on April 6 of the same year, the general and educational channels that were broadcast on channel 3 from the transmission station in Chiyoda Ward (later Chiyoda Broadcasting Center) were replaced.
 Until then, channel 12 assigned for US military radar was used in Osaka.
 Even nationwide, there were relatively many areas where 12ch was assigned to analog broadcasting on educational television.
-Until Educational TV was made available nationwide, some school broadcast programs were broadcast on NHK General TV in areas where only NHK General TV broadcast.
+Until Educational TV was made available nationwide, some programs for the schools were broadcast on NHK General TV in areas where only NHK General TV broadcast.